 Finally, we landed at Port Blair and checked into our room at the Fortune Bay Hotel.
 We opened a bottle of wine and enjoyed that with heavy greasy Indian food!

-Some tips on amateur diving
+Some tips on amateur scuba diving at Andaman islands

 One question that friends and acquaintances have repeatedly asked me after the course is whether I am a strong swimmer, whether I know how to swim underwater etc.